We are the regeneration.

 We’ve always promoted organic and locally-sourced produce at the festival.
-But as soil is being depleted at such a rapid rate and the climate is changing so quickly, we, along with Yeo Valley who are sponsoring this area, felt that more needed to be done.
+But as soil is being depleted at such a rapid rate and the climate is changing so quickly, we feel that more is needed to be done.

 After all, we are the regeneration.